How Singapore Turned Geography Into Power

 A Call for Geographic Intentionality

 Sun Tzu wrote: “The victorious strategist only seeks battle after the victory has been won.”
-Lee Kuan Yew understood this — he didn’t just react to Singapore’s geography; he designed its victory in advance.
+Lee Kuan Yew lived this truth — he didn’t just react to Singapore’s geography; he designed its victory in advance.

-Disclaimer: The views expressed in this article are solely my own and do not reflect those of any public agency, employer, or affiliated organization.
-This blog aims to educate and empower readers through objective geographic and planning insights, fostering informed discussion on global and regional issues.
+Disclaimer: The views expressed here are solely my own and do not reflect those of any public agency, employer, or affiliated organization.
+It empowers readers with objective geographic and planning insights to encourage informed discussion on global and regional issues.